Josde/OnePiecePanelBot/readme.md

   - ACCESS_TOKEN
   - ACCESS_TOKEN_SECRET
 - Set up a cron job to tweet out random panels at whichever pace you want!
-- Set up a cron job to periodically download new chapters!
-Please do not use \-redl on this job, to prevent excessive load on TCBScans' servers
+- Set up a cron job to periodically download new chapters! **DO NOT USE \-redl** on this job, to prevent excessive load on TCBScans' servers

 ## Troubleshooting